smeyer198/sugeno-classifier/README.md

 ```

 ## Example with different class labels
 The classes do not have to be labeled with 0 and 1, they can be any integer numbers or strings.
-The label, which is smaller in terms of the relation < or lexicographically ordering, is assigned to negative class and the other to the positive class.
+The label, which is smaller in terms of the relation < or lexicographically ordering, is assigned to negative class and the other one to the positive class.

 The first example contains the class labels 2 and 4.
 Label 2 is assigned to the negative class and label 4 is assigned to the positive class because of 2<4.